We Were Made for Community

 What communities do you belong to?
 How might you show greater love to someone today?

-Article drawn from the Faith and Work Bible.
+Article from the NIV Faith & Work Bible.